 Did you notice I love talking about strokes?
 I wanted to expand a little more on my previous post about them.

 Stroke patients are not like every other patient.
-There is special consideration that must be placed on things.
-For example Blood Pressure Management in Stroke Patients.
+There is special consideration that must be given for various aspects of nursing care, specifically in terms of blood pressure management.

 Cerebral collateral circulation

-Remember, neuro changes are subtle, if you’re waiting for pupillary changes or for them to become obtunded, you’re going to be way late and they will be far gone.
+Remember, neuro changes are subtle, if you’re waiting for pupillary changes or for them to become obtunded, you’re going to be too late and may have allow irreparable damage.

 Let’s say you just got a report on your ischemic stroke patient that is coming up and you actually had time to pull up their CT scan.
-So you pull up the scan and there’s the big blob in their brain.
+So you pull up the scan and there’s the spot in their brain.

 That’s their stroke.
 That’s the area of ischemia.
-So naturally, you think, “we need to prevent them from having another stroke so let’s thin their blood NOW!”
-Cue internal freak out because you’re not sure what you need to freak out about.
+So naturally, you think, “We need to prevent them from having another stroke so let’s thin their blood NOW!”

 - Season 2, Episode 9: Code STEMI, Code Stroke, and Code Sepsis Show Notes